Rudokhvist/ASF-STM/README.md

 -   It may still lack some of STM features.

 Consider this a permanent beta version, it's very raw and may contain bugs.
 So, please, check every trade before sending and report bugs and suggestions.
-If you want to participate in development - feel free to send issues and pull requests there!
+If you want to participate in development - feel free to send [issues](https://github.com/Rudokhvist/ASF-STM/issues) and [pull requests](https://github.com/Rudokhvist/ASF-STM/pulls)!

 ![ASF_STM](https://github.com/user-attachments/assets/25785010-27b2-492b-9c6c-ef80027b884b)